-Blogs should be regularly updated.
+Blogs should receive updates regularly.
 It is helpful for SEO and will also engage customers more.

 Gain customer insights.

 Insights are important to help brands make better decisions to satisfy the customer’s needs.
-If the leads and customers are asking questions that are related to the products and services, consider answering the question in a blog post.
-There is a high chance that other customers may have similar questions and adding the answer to the website may attract new visitors.
+If leads and customers are asking questions that are related to the products and services, consider answering the question in a blog post.
+Other customers may have similar questions and adding the answer to the website may attract visitors.

 Retarget customers who did not convert the first time.

-Not all website visitors will give their information, but it does not mean giving up on these precious leads.
-Consider running a retargeting campaign so that advertisements are specifically targeted to these types of visitors.
+Not all website visitors will give their information, but it does not mean giving up on valuable leads.
+Consider running a re-targeting campaign so that advertisements target these specific types of visitors.
 This is another chance to draw them back in.

 Nurture the prospects.

 Once leads provide their contact information, they are likely interested in the products that the brands offer.
-Although this may not mean they are ready to buy immediately, it will help if they are nurtured with the right content.
+Although this may not mean they are ready to buy immediately, it will help nurture them with the right content.
 Consider sending targeted email broadcasts or prepare a drip campaign.

 Strategically use Call To Actions.

 It’s possible that website visitors will be at different stages of the customer journey.
 Some might be ready to call or email, while others might be researching.
-Make sure to include offers like free eBooks or whitepapers to capture names and email addresses for those who aren’t quite ready to talk to your sales team.
+Include offers like free eBooks or white papers to capture names and email addresses for those who aren’t quite ready to talk to your sales team.

 Add referral program.

 Referral programs are a great way to bring customers to a website.
-Make sure to promote the program to existing leads.
+Promote the program to existing leads.